Whistleblower sues Eli Lilly over drug manufacturing problems

 In November 2019, FDA inspectors arrived at the Branchburg plant for an inspection and found that quality control data had been deleted and not appropriately audited.

 Federal documents show the FDA cited the problems in 2020 as "Official Action Indicated," or OAI, which is its most serious category of violation.
-The FDA has not taken further public action and did not respond to a request for comment.
+The FDA has not taken further public action and declined to comment on the whistleblower suit.

 ((dan.levine@thomsonreuters.com;))